whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/2-understanding-webpages-and-websites.md

+---
+title: Understanding Webpages and Websites
+meta:
+  - name: description
+    content: The Page Quality rating requires an in-depth understanding of websites.
+Here we go over the importance of website reputation and the differences between main content, supplementary content, and ads.
+---

 # Understanding Webpages and Websites

 PQ rating requires an in-depth understanding of websites.
 We'll start with the basics.
 Along the way, we'll share important information about Page Quality rating, so please read through this section even if you are a website expert!